 How to Hit a Golf Ball Low

 Few things give a golfer the satisfaction of hitting a long drive high into the air and watching it float down the fairway before landing about 275 yards from the tee box.
-But if the wind is blowing in the golfer's face and weather is a factor, the golfer has to take that into play and hit it low to have a shot at driving the ball for distance.
+But if the wind is blowing in the golfer's face or if the golf wants to escape the trees, the golfer has to take those issues into consideration and hit it low to have a shot at driving the ball for distance.

 Instructions

-Lessen the tension in your hands right after your make contact.
-This is a difficult technique to master but if your take a little bit of the pressure off your grip it will keep your shot low and straight.
+- Lessen the tension in your hands right after you make contact.
+This is a difficult technique to master; but, if you take a little bit of the pressure off your grip, it will keep your shot low and straight.

 Tips & Warnings